FFXIVAPP/sharlayan/README.md

 ActorReadResult readResult = Reader.GetActors();

-// Previous is list of ID's that were in the last scan
+// Removed is list of ID's that were in the last scan
 // New is all the new ID's added
 // Also returned is the Current list of actors.